tompatulpan/Contact-Manager/README.md

 ---
 ## Development

-- Contributions and feedback are welcome.
+- Contributions and feedback are welcome!

 ### Setup
 ```bash